Mickey0001/100-days-of-code/r1-log.md

 ## Log

 ### R1D1
-Started the challenge
+Started the challenge.

 ### R1D2
-Started working on website for a friend
+Started working on website for a friend.

 ### R1D3
-Added content to the site and tested it on GitHub pages
+Added content to the site and tested it on GitHub pages.

 ### R1D4
-Watched a few CSS tutorials
+Watched a few CSS tutorials.

 ### R1D5
-Worked on Free Code Camp weather app
+Worked on Free Code Camp weather app.

 ###R1D6
-Watched a Udemy course on React
+Watched a Udemy course on React.

 ###R1D7
-Added more content to the portfolio site, practiced Bootstrap
+Added more content to the portfolio site, practiced Bootstrap.

 ### R1D8
-Played around with React components
+Played around with React components.

 ### R1D9
-Read about accessibility for color blind, screen readers and semantic HTML
+Read about accessibility for color blind, screen readers and semantic HTML.

 ### R1D10
-Tested my site in BrowserStack and practiced some PHP
+Tested my site in BrowserStack and practiced some PHP.

 ###R1D11
 Purchase a domain, disabled right clicking on the site (requested by the "client" - friend)